Fruit stands, cattle ranches and wide open vistas greet travelers on this stretch of road.

 In Atoka, a quaint tree-lined median welcomes travelers to stop at a variety of restaurants, hotels and the Lonesome Dove Antique Mall.
-The Confederate Memorial Museum and Cemetery are also located here on the site of a Confederate outpost throughout the Civil War.
+The Atoka Museum, Civil War Cemetery & Visitors Center is also located here on the site of a Confederate outpost throughout the Civil War.

 Once we’re about 50 miles north of the state line, the flat terrain changes into rolling hills.
 In Stringtown, we ride parallel to a train headed north on tracks just east of the highway.

 We decide to call it a night once we reach the Happy Days Hotel & Angel's Diner in McAlester.
 This 1950s-style hotel is locally owned and operated and has themed rooms decked out with photos and memorabilia from “I Love Lucy,” Elvis, James Dean and, of course, Marilyn Monroe.
 Located just in front of the Happy Days Hotel is Angel's Diner where the '50s theme continues in full swing.
 The menu items are named in honor of '50s icons and the decor is straight out of the nostalgic past.